 Alb 4.1 g/dL

-Additionally, what is your assessment and pharmacological plan for each of these problems including the medication, dose, and mechanism of action?
+What is your pharmacological plan for your primary diagnosis including the medication, dose, and mechanism of action?

 Discussion Part Two (graded)